-Note: Never drive your vehicle with the parking brake set.
+NOTE: Never drive your vehicle with the parking brake set.
 It will reduce parking brake effectiveness and cause excessive wear.

-See your chassis manual for further information
+See the chassis manual in your InfoCase for further information.

-GRADE BRAKE Workhorse 21,200 GVWR chassis and
+GRADE BRAKE

-unnecessary brake wear.
+Workhorse[TM] 22,000 GVWR chassis and greater only

-greater only This feature will enable the transmission to control the speed of the vehicle on long downhill grades to help avoid brake overheating and
+This feature will enable the transmission to control the speed of the vehicle on long downhill grades to help avoid brake overheating and unnecessary brake wear.